-Your hosts may invite you to church on Sundays and it's worth going at least once.
+You'll eat with the children, watch TV and hang out in the evenings.
+They'll likely invite you to church on Sundays, and it's worth going at least once.
 Church services in Ghana are very different from those elsewhere in the world, making it a worthwhile experience regardless of your religious views.